HomeDev GuideRecipesAPI Reference

 Describes the implementation of object stores in Optimizely Content Management System (CMS) and their recommended pattern for use.

-The Optimizely Content Management System (CMS) user interface makes extensive use of the object store API available in the Dojo Toolkit.
+The Optimizely Content Management System (CMS) user interface extensively uses the object store API available in the Dojo Toolkit.

 Implementation in the CMS user interface

-To create an environment where object store data can be shared across components with minimal dependencies, we have created a epi.shell.store.Registry object.
-This object is responsible for maintaining a dictionary of key and object store pairs.
+To create an environment where you can share object store data across components with minimal dependencies, use the epi.shell.store.Registry object.
+This object maintains a dictionary of key and object store pairs.

 For example: